 To apply, please email your submission to email@example.com.

-A telephone interview for selected candidates will be held with the College's Executive Committee.
+A telephone interview will be held for selected candidates.
 Candidates will be asked questions relating to how they meet the required competencies above.